harrysiggins/zapier/README.md

 - For data exploration and transformation, **DataGrip**.
 The tool is currently used within the Zapier organization and I have used it a handful of times before in prior analyses.
 The UI is clean and simple, and the integration into the data warehousing structure used for this analysis was fast.

-- For vizualization, **AWS QuickSight**.
-Given the intergration with the data warehouse structure used in the analysis, the setup was quick and the vizualizations were manageable.
+- For visualization, **AWS QuickSight**.
+Given the integration with the data warehouse structure used in the analysis, the setup was quick and the visualizations were manageable.
 Other tools required long setups with slow interfaces, while AWS QuickSight was simple and ready to use out of the box.

 ### Analysis

-In this section I dive into 1) key parameters for the analysis, 2) how I explored and transformed the data and 3) analyzed and vizualized my findings.
+In this section I dive into 1) key parameters for the analysis, 2) how I explored and transformed the data and 3) analyzed and visualized my findings.
 Further insights on my SQL queries can be found in the MAU_SQL file, and the interactive dashboard access is listed below.

 #### Part 1: Key Parameters and Assumptions